 Second step

-Pour the cracked coffee beans into a sterilized jar with a plastic lid.
-Cover them with the alcohol of your choice, and shake it well.
-Close the jar with a plastic lid or use parchment paper between the metal lid and a jar to avoid any corrosion.
+Add the cracked coffee beans into a sterilized jar with a plastic lid.
+Cover them with the alcohol of your choice, and shake them well.
+Close the jar with a plastic lid or use parchment paper between the metal lid and the jar to avoid any corrosion.

 Third step

 Let the mixture infuse for a week in a cold, dark place, shaking occasionally.
-We need the solvent in our case alcohol to extract all the flavors and oils from the beans.
+We need the solvent, alcohol, to extract all the flavors and oils from the beans.
 You can check in a few days if you like the taste of the extract.
 Keeping the extraction process longer will result in a strong and bitter coffee tincture which is not what we want.
-It depends on the strength of coffee beans and on the concentration of the extract.
+It depends on the strength of the coffee beans and on the concentration of the extract.
 More is not better in this case.

 You can speed up the extraction process by grinding the beans into powder.
 Higher concentration of beans versus alcohol or increase the frequency of shaking.